 Ask your mechanic to explain to you exactly what is wrong with your exhaust system before ordering a complete replacement.
 Often, replacing just a part or component is all you really need.
 A good technician knows how to check your system properly and what to look for — and catching the problem early can prevent bigger, more expensive problems down the road.

 Do you think your muffler needs to be repaired or replaced?
-To learn more about custom exhaust work and our made-in-the-USA exhaust inventory, contact Rainbow Muffler & Brake today or stop in for a free estimate at one of our six auto repair shops in Cleveland.
+To learn more about custom exhaust work and our made-in-the-USA exhaust inventory, contact Rainbow Muffler & Brake today or stop in for a free estimate at one of our Cleveland Ohio auto repair shops, or our Northfield road auto shop in Maple Heights, Ohio!